api-platform/docs/core/user.md

 ## Creating the Entity & Repository

-You can follow the [official Symfony Documentation](https://symfony.com/doc/current/security/user_providers.html) and add the API Platform attributes (e.g. `#[ApiResource]`) by your own, or just use following entity file and modify it to your needs:
+You can follow the [official Symfony Documentation](https://symfony.com/doc/current/security/user_providers.html) and add the API Platform attributes (e.g. `#[ApiResource]`) by your own, or just use the following entity file and modify it to your needs:

 ```php
 <?php